Arrondissement of Arles: History

 The arrondissement of Tarascon was created in 1800.
 The subprefecture was moved to Arles in 1817.
 At the March 2017 reorganization of the arrondissements of Bouches-du-Rhône, it lost six communes to the arrondissement of Aix-en-Provence and one commune to the arrondissement of Istres.

 As a result of the reorganisation of the cantons of France which came into effect in 2015, the borders of the cantons are no longer related to the borders of the arrondissements.
-The cantons of the arrondissement of Aix-en-Provence were, as of January 2015:
+The cantons of the arrondissement of Arles were, as of January 2015: